 In March 2014, the United States Government was reviewed by the United Nations Human Rights Committee with regards to its human rights commitments under the International Covenant on Civil and Political Rights (ICCPR).
 This periodic review process took place in Geneva, Switzerland.
 The review was previously scheduled for October 2013 but was postponed at the time to 2014 due to the US government shutdown.

 The Center for Constitutional Rights (CCR) traveled to the periodic review session and advocated on its issues before Committee members.
 CCR successfully drew their attention to compelling human rights in the U.S. As a result of these advocacy efforts, the Committee questioned the government on issues including stop and frisk, racial profiling, surveillance of Muslims, the use of solitary confinement, the death penalty, Guantanamo and Special Administrative Measures (SAMs).
 Many of these CCR issues were highlighted in the March review as areas of concern for the Committee.
-A blog chronicling these efforts is up at: http://www.huffingtonpost.com/the-center-for-constitutional-rights/from-stop-and-frisk-to-gu_b_4971189.html.
+Click here to read a blog by CCR's Nahal Zamani chronicling these efforts.

 The Committee issued highly critical concluding observations on the United States’ compliance with international human rights requirement on March 27, 2014.
 CCR released a short statement in response.